How we help

 Enquiries should be directed to email@example.com

-Through our national network of trained Caseworkers, The Royal British Legion is working jointly with SSAFA Forces Help on a Prison In-Reach programme.
+Through our national network of trained caseworkers, The Royal British Legion is working jointly with SSAFA on a Prison In-Reach programme.
 Together, we can offer advice and practical support to ex-Service people who are serving a prison sentence and their immediate dependants.